Public Complaints Bureau / Biro Pengaduan Awam. Complain via 03-88887777 or fax 03-88887778/37 or click to visit website

 There are similar cases, not just among poor Malays but also among many displaced Indian plantation workers.

-A key issue has been why these families are unable to access the Welfare Department for direct assistance or unable to access the -eradication programmes meant for the urban poor.
+A key issue has been why these families are unable to access the Welfare Department for direct assistance or unable to access the poverty-eradication programmes meant for the urban poor.

 Suhakam calls on the relevant public sector agencies, especially the Welfare Department and the social-development section of Kuala Lumpur City Hall, to review this situation and ensure that these poor families in Taman Sentul Utama are not further marginalised.